yadlra/CV/README.md

 * Travelling/Exploring - I love travelling and encountering new places and cultures.
 * Learning languages - Spanish being my first tongue offers me the advantage to talk to most of Latin America, but coming to the UK, I knew I wanted to learn other languages, so I immersed myself in French during my Bachelors and most recently German.
-* Colours, textures and food - As a Mexican, I am a huge fan of colorful stuff, be it clothes, spaces, anything.
+* Colours, textures and food - As a Mexican, I am a huge fan of colorful things, be it clothes, spaces, anything.
 * Personal growth - I find meaning in continuously evolving and improving myself through forms of expression like yoga, meditation, colouring, reading, informing myself and learning from others.